 Our drinking water is supplied from another water system through a Consecutive Connection (CC).
 To find out more about our drinking water sources and additional chemical sampling results, please contact our office at the number provided below.

-searce and additional enemied campling recate, product contact our enece at the number provided below.
+9 barces and additional chemical sampling results, picase contact out i office at the flumber provided below.

 Buyer Name Seller Name

 BELTON PWS KANSAS CITY PWS

 Source Water Assessment